NVSL/cfiddle/README.md

 python -m venv cfiddle-venv
 ```

-Become root, so you can install the systetm packages with `apt-get` with
+So you can install the systetm packages CFiddle needs.
+Check
+`install_prereqs.sh` to see what this entails.

 ```
 sudo bash